chargebee/chargebee-react-native/CONTRIBUTING.md

 - `chore`: tooling changes, e.g. change CI config.

 Our pre-commit hooks verify that your commit message matches this format when committing.
+Other available commit types are build, ci, perf, revert, style.
+To change/add commit types check https://github.com/conventional-changelog/commitlint

+#### Note
+When there are any backward incompatible changes please add a footer line to the commit message as below:

+`BREAKING CHANGE: <Message>`

+This will tag the release automatically as next major version

 ### Linting and tests